-The Transition Age Class and the Workshops cover the same topics but the Workshop is an accelerated curriculum condensed into 10 weeks.
+The Transition Age Class and the Workshops cover the same topics and are both 20 weeks long.
+The Workshop is a half a day program where the Transition Class is a full day.
 The Transition Class also explores and perform different jobs on site with businesses to see what a job entails and what are some of the expectations of employment.
 Below are some of the topics we cover in these programs:

 Interest and Skill Assessments

 Stranger Danger on the job, Transportation, and Communication at work

 Attitude, Enthusiasm, Positive Work Behaviors, and Teamwork